Policies & Procedures

 pace of play

 Playing golf at a reasonable pace is essential for enjoyment of the game and demonstrates respect for others on the course.
-The BBGC pace of play standard of FOUR HOURS on ACKERMAN-ALLEN COURSE and FOUR AND ONE HALF HOURS on the KAMPEN-COSLER COURSE is based upon the traditional four-ball game.
+The BBGC pace of play standard of 4 hours and 20 minutes for both courses is based upon the traditional four-ball game.
 These pace of play standards may be extended by the BBGC Professional Staff when circumstances warrant.

 Slow play will not be tolerated.
 Groups must follow the instructions of the Player Assistant to maintain a proper pace of play.
 Those groups not able to maintain an acceptable pace of play may be asked to move forward on the course or possibly issued a rain check to return at another time.